22-32-109.1. Board of education - specific powers and duties - safe schools.

 (c) Each school district to institutionalize the incident command system as taught by the emergency management institute of the federal emergency management agency;

-(d) Each school district, on or before July 1, 2009, to start to develop, in conjunction with local fire departments, local law enforcement agencies, local emergency medical service personnel, local mental health organizations, and local public health agencies, collectively referred to in this subsection (4) as "community partners", a school safety, readiness, and incident management plan that coordinates with any statewide or local homeland security plans and that, at a minimum, identifies for each public school in the school district:
+(d) Each school district, on or before July 1, 2009, to start to develop a school safety, readiness, and incident management plan, including, to the extent possible, emergency communications, that coordinates with any statewide or local emergency operation plans.
+In developing the plan, a school district may collaborate with community partners.
+The school safety, readiness, and incident management plan shall, at a minimum, identify for each public school in the school district:

 (I) Safety teams and backups who are responsible for interacting with community partners and assuming key incident command positions; and